WonderLuc/rsschool-cv/cv.md

     * **Job responsibilities:** Advising the company's clients on working in products, helping them fill out documentation, and Keeping the knowledge base up-to-date

-    * **Achievements:** Became the best employee within my workgroup You may see some of my projects below [the link](https://github.com/WonderLuc/projects).
+    * **Achievements:** Became the best employee within my workgroup

 ## Education
 * General Practitioner -Ural State Medical University